loot/skyrimvr/README.md

-# skyrimse
+# About

-This repository holds the LOOT masterlist for TES V: Skyrim Special Edition.
+This repository holds the LOOT masterlist for TES V: Skyrim VR.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this masterlist.